sinclairnick/webroute/README.md

 This example is what you might see in a typical JS web framework.
 While familiar, and simple to write, it has several problems.
 We've largely become numb to these problems, but that doesn't mean they stop being problems.

 > [!NOTE]
-> The popular use of such web frameworks shows they are still very useful.
-This section is merely meant to illustrate where room for improvement lies.
+> The below is not intended to disparage any of the existing tools.
+Rather it aims to explore how things could improve.

 ### Bespoke Request/Response